TKG (Temporal Knowledge Graph)

 - Research findings get revised with new discoveries.

-How TKG Works
+How TKG Handles Time

 - Valid From — When the fact became valid